numba/numba/docs/source/cuda/memory.rst

 A limited amount of shared memory can be allocated on the device to speed up access to data, when necessary.
-That memory will be shared (i.e. both readable and writable) amongst all threads belonging to a given block.
+That memory will be shared (i.e. both readable and writable) amongst all threads belonging to a given block and has faster access times than regular device memory.
+It also allows threads to cooperate on a given solution.
 You can think of it as a manually-managed data cache.

 The memory is allocated once for the duration of the kernel, unlike traditional dynamic memory management.